-Infant Teething Tablets Maybe Linked to 10 Infant Deaths – Wellesley, MA
+Infant Teething Tablets Maybe Linked to 10 Infant Deaths – Newton, MA

 The FDA has issued warnings for infant teething tablets and to immediately stop using these products.
 According to the FDA, “Consumers should seek medical care immediately if their child experiences seizures, difficulty breathing, lethargy, excessive sleepiness, muscle weakness, skin flushing, constipation, difficulty urinating, or agitation after using homeopathic teething tablets or gels.”